EtsTest-ReactNativeApps/InstaaSnap/README.md

 ## To-do list before deployment

 ```
-1. Add login cookie to webapi's and nativeapi's app.js
+1. Add your IG Login Cookie to webapi's and nativeapi's app.js
-2. Serve output folder using Nginx and add correct Access-Control-Allow-Origin header.
-3. Change CORS from * to instaasnap.app in app.js
+2. Change instaasnap.app to your domain everywhere.
-4. For React Native App, open XCode and Android Studio to do suitable adjustments like App Icons, Splash Screen, and Production Build.
+2. For React Native App, open XCode and Android Studio to do suitable adjustments like App Icons, Splash Screen, and Production Build.
 ```
 ## Deployment, API & Web